How to Get more Views on LinkedIn in 2021

 Are LinkedIn engagement pods allowed?

 Pods are not prohibited by law.
-But they are by all social networks.
+But they are by all social media sites.

 Why is this?
-Well, because they seek to artificially influence the algorithm, which at scale does not participate in the proper functioning of the network.
+Well, because they seek to artificially influence the algorithm, which with widespread use would cause issues on the social network sites.

-However, an intelligent and reasoned use will be largely favorable to you.
+However, an intelligent and reasonable use will be largely favorable to you.

 How to get engagement without pods?

-Of course, there are techniques to get engagement (likes and comments) without using pods or in addition.
+Of course, there are techniques to get engagement (likes and comments) without using pods.
+Alternatively, you could use them in addition to pods.
 Here is a non-exhaustive list.

-The term “putaclic” derives from the abuse of the practice of generating organic engagement by creating content that is often divisive.
+The term “clickbait” is the practice of generating organic engagement by creating content that is often divisive or deceitful.

 But beware. ⚠️

 Remember, the goal of a content strategy is to be visible, create a quality audience and bring value to your audience.
-Making views is not the only goal and abusing a “putaclic” practice can backfire.
+Creating views is not the only goal and overusing “clickbait” practice can backfire.

-Example: Make a post with “For or against the death penalty for pedophiles”.
+Example: Make a post with the title/first line “For or against the death penalty for pedophiles”.

 Guaranteed engagement.
 But at what cost?